 45% of kids in Washington are eligible for Free or Reduced lunch

 Communities and individuals with the most need have been hit the hardest.
 Without healthy experiences outside the classroom, many young people are at risk of obesity, depression, substance abuse, crime or gang activities, truancy, and dropping out of school.
-In Washington State, about a fourth of our students drop out of high school.

 - Childhood Obesity and Diabetes

 - Truancy and Discipline rates

 - Social Isolation and Bullying

 Sports In Schools Program Goals